Commutators and commutator subgroups in profinite groups: On metabelian groups

-Since every element in $\prod_{i\in E}P_i$ is a commutator, we conclude that $\prod_{i\in E}P_i$ is covered by countably many procyclic subgroups.
-By Baire Category Theorem at least one of these subgroups must be open in $\prod_{i\in E}P_i$.
-Obviously we now have a contradiction since the subgroup $\prod_{i\in E}P_i$ is not virtually procyclic.
+Since every element in $\prod_{i\in E}P_i$ is a commutator, we conclude that $\prod_{i\in E}P_i$ is virtually procyclic.
+Obviously we now have a contradiction since $P_i$ is not cyclic whenever $i\in E$.
 This concludes the proof of Claim \ref{claimPi}.
 By Lemma \ref{cyclicprod} $G'$ is virtually procyclic.
 Lemma \ref{virtprocyclic} implies that $G'$ is finite-by-procyclic.
 The proof of the theorem is now complete. \end{proof}